Cally99/scaffold/README.md

 > heroku git:remote -a your_app_name
 ```

-Set things up so that Heroku uses the Docker container stack.
+Set things up so that Heroku uses the Docker container stack:

 ```shell
 > heroku stack:set container